aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 kubectl apply -f ebs-static-pvc.yaml -n <namespace>
 ```

-PVC - ebs-static-pvc can be used by spark developer to mount to the spark pod
+PVC - `ebs-static-pvc` can be used by spark developer to mount to the spark pod

-**NOTE: Pods running in EKS worker nodes can attach to only EBS volume provisioned in the same AZ as the EKS worker Node.
-Use node selector to schedule pods on a EKS worker node in a specified AZ**
+**NOTE**: Pods running in EKS worker nodes can attach to only EBS volume provisioned in the same AZ as the EKS worker Node.
+Use node selector to schedule pods on a EKS worker node in a specified AZ

-### Spark Developer Tasks:
+#### Spark Developer Tasks:

-**Sample Request**
+**Request**

 ```
 cat >spark-python-in-s3-ebs-static-localdir.json << EOF